 If you want peace and quiet, but also a more swimmable beach than Haad Khom Beach, then Zen Beach is your answer.
 The sand is soft and there are minimal rocks, dead corals and broken shells around.

 There were also no boats docked on this beach, which is rare and wonderful.
 This beach doesn’t have much shade though, so be prepared to sunbathe on this beach.

 This is a small beach on the west coast of Koh Phangan, and probably the most isolated one that we visited.
 Including the two of us, there were only 6 people on the entire beach.

 We loved the huge beach swing between the palm trees but the beach wasn’t the best for swimming.
 Close to the water’s edge the ground is more pebble than sand and there are quite a few large rocks on the ocean floor.
-The gradient of the beach also dramatically dips after a few steps, which is not very children-friendly.
+The gradient of the beach also dramatically dips after a few steps, which is not family-friendly or suitable for kids.

 Where to after Koh Phangan